g-leech/argmin-gravitas/_posts/2023-01-29-disco-elysium.markdown

 <br>

-If our world can be said to have a system, it is humanism (bourgeois morality and rights) plus neoliberalism (international capital) plus nationalism (which in _DE_ is pretty positive, the post-commune Revacholian demi-pride of Kim and other characters) <a href="#fn:2" id="fnref:2">2</a>.
+If our world can be said to have a system, it is humanism (bourgeois morality and rights) plus neoliberal capitalism (international capital fostered by pro-market states) plus nationalism (which in _DE_ is pretty positive, the post-commune Revacholian demi-pride of Kim and other characters) <a href="#fn:2" id="fnref:2">2</a>.

 But what is the relationship between ultraliberalism (capitalism) and Moralism (humanism)?
 On the face of it they seem unrelated, answering different questions, enlisting different people with very different temperaments.
 How do they share power?
 Are they the same thing, is one a mask for the other to operate more freely with a good conscience?

 I don't think the game has the answers.
-Centrism gets a weak treatment: the authors fail to note _any_ common ground between centrism and leftism - the fucking labour movement being the obvious one, or human rights, antiwar, and for most of history, the prioritisation of [growth](http://fayde.co.uk/dialojue/3621637).
+The treatment of Centrism is weak: the authors fail to note _any_ common ground between centrism and leftism - the fucking labour movement being the obvious one, or human rights, antiwar, and for most of history, the prioritisation of [growth](http://fayde.co.uk/dialojue/3621637).
 Even a cartoon punk band of 20 year olds can do <a href="{{baby}}">better</a> than that ("_We marched together for the eight-hour day / and held hands in the streets of Seattle._")

 > Business loves silence, the second loudest sound in the world, eclipsed only by the collective screams of market crash victims.
 So let me whisper...
 Are the better days gone, are we entering bankruptcy?
 Is the company gonna go down and leave you in the gutter with the rest of the dredges, delivering parcels for soup money?
 You need to crisis-manage your way out of this.